d-smith/rapids-rivers-ponds/readme.md

 This project illustrates one way to implement the rapids, rivers, ponds approad to microservice architecture using AWS technology components.

 Here, we'll use Kinesis for our main event bus (rapids).
-We'll use a simple stream reader to pick off events and write them to various queues (rivers), with services consuming messages in the rivers.
+We'll use a simple stream reader to pick off events and publish them to an SNS topic, and use filter topic subscriptions to populate SQS queues (rivers), with services consuming messages from the rivers.
 Services may persist events or data derived from events or produced by application logic in datastores of choice (ponds).

-We'll look at some of the subtlties in the implementation - use of different compute and database components, how we might dispatch to SNS topics for the rivers, etc.

 ![](./rapids-rivers-ponds.png)